Working Within the Community

 Are you ready to make a real impact?

 At Merrimack, we’re also passionate about community change and social justice.
 Our M.Ed. in Community Engagement will help you gain a deeper understanding of civic engagement in the nonprofit sector, including trends, theoretical models, and best practices.
 This program focuses on diversity and social justice, community development, and organizational change.

 This versatile degree provides professional preparation for careers in areas such as fundraising, community relations, volunteer management, diversity training, and leadership in schools, colleges, and community organizations.

-Selected candidates for the Community Engagement fellowship program will be invited to participate in an on-campus Interview Day on Friday, February 22, 2019.
-Additional information will be communicated after the application deadline.
+Candidates who submitted a complete application materials by the priority deadline may be invited to participate in an on-campus Interview Day on Friday, February 22, 2019.
+Candidates who submit a completed application by the March 1 deadline may be invited to participate in an on-campus Interview Day on April 5.
+Additional information will be communicated after the application deadlines.

 Applications for the 2019-2020 fellowship continue to be accepted after the priority deadline of January 10, 2019, but are not eligible for Interview Day.
 These applications will be reviewed for fellowships that may become available after Interview Day.

 Our highly sought-after fellowships offer you unparalleled professional experiences and the peace of mind that comes with knowing you’ve significantly reduced the cost of your graduate degree.
 With the guidance of experienced site-based supervisors and program faculty, you’ll have the support you need to excel in your field placement and in your graduate studies.

 If you’re selected for our prestigious full-tuition M.Ed. fellowship, you will:

 - Complete a nine-month field-based experience in a partner school, college, or community-based organization